WHAT IS SOCIALIZATION?

 - ALLOW YOUR PUPPY TO TAKE TIME with new, novel stimuli.
 Encourage the puppy to make small successful steps by laying a trail of treats.
 If your puppy is repeatedly exposed to situations that elicit a fearful response, the goal of socialization is not being accomplished.

-- If you puppy displays UNWANTED PROBLEM BEHAVIORS during an encounter such as fear or aggression, you may want to inquire about a private coaching session so we can talk about behavior modification games and counter-conditioning.
+- If you puppy displays UNWANTED PROBLEM BEHAVIORS during an encounter such as fear or aggression, you may want to inquire about a private coaching session so you can learn about behavior modification games and counter-conditioning.

 - ALWAYS SET THE PUPPY UP TO WIN by making the situation less intimidating.
 For example, ask that tall bearded man to sit on the floor without direct eye contact and hand him high valued treats.
 Perhaps he could create a “train” to his hand with treats.